pranaliu/LDAssignment/README.md

 # How to run application code?
 - Open visual studio code terminal.
 Go to your React project root folder.
-  1. Install react-scripts with this command: npm i react-scripts
-  2. Run application with command npm start
+   i.
+Install react-scripts with this command: npm i react-scripts ii.
+Run application with command npm start

+ # Toggle feature flags in LaunchDarkly platform to test application.
+   - Toggle on/off feature flag for testing.
+   - Please note EmailUser still under construction.